Budget camping gear

 Headlamp With personal gear.
 May already have packed in day use kit.

-Knife It may already be with the day-use kit.
+Knife It may already be included in the day-use kit.

 Work Gloves (optional) With maintenance tote or auto tools below